About Me

 • Provided trauma-focused psychological care for private organisations

-• Supported at-risk children and young people with mental health conditions in school environments and in the community
+• Supported at-risk youth in school environments and in the community

 • Worked as a psychologist and disabilities counsellor in a university

-My goal is to support autistic, ADHD, and AuDHD individuals — and the people who care for, teach, and work with them — with practical, strengths-based strategies that make life easier, build confidence, and help everyone thrive.
-I want to help neurodivergent people be themselves, follow their goals, and feel supported every step of the way.
+My goal is to support autistic, ADHD, and AuDHD individuals — and the people who care for, teach, and work with them — using practical, strengths-based strategies that make everyday life easier and build confidence.
+I aim to support neurodivergent people to be themselves, work towards their goals, and feel supported along the way.

 My Goal